 “It is too early to tell really yet what the overall historical judgement will be on Iraq.
 In 10 years’ time, in 15 years’ time we will have a better assessment of what has really happened in Iraq.
 But I do notice things are a lot better in Iraq now.”

 Mr Blair will face the inquiry next Friday.

 And the Times, Telegraph and Guardian report Democrat fears they could lose the Massachusetts Senate by-election caused by the death of Teddy Kennedy last August.
 Public anger over the struggling economy, depressed housing market and booming national debt are reasons for a possible defeat, says the Telegraph, while the Times believes President Obama’s very future depends upon the result, “because if the Democrats lose today they will also lose the 60-seat ‘supermajority’ that allows them to push through healthcare reform and other initiatives in the 100-seat Senate”.
 Republican candidate Scott Brown leads Democrat Martha Coakley 51%-46% in the latest poll.
 The result will be declared in the early hours of tomorrow morning.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.